 Inform patients that hepatotoxicity has been reported with dolutegravir [see Warnings and Precautions (5.2)].
-Advise patients that laboratory monitoring for hepatoxicity during therapy with TIVICAY is recommended, especially for patients with liver disease, such as hepatitis B or C.
+Advise patients that laboratory monitoring for hepatoxicity during therapy with TIVICAY or TIVICAY PD is recommended, especially for patients with liver disease, such as hepatitis B or C.